-Adding a conservatory to your house is considered to be permitted development, not needing an application for planning permission, subject to the limits and conditions listed below.
+Adding a conservatory to your house is considered to be permitted development, not needing an application for planning permission,* subject to the rules set by your local planning office

 buildings.